Pikachuxxxx/Vulf/README.md

 ### ImGUI Integration in a nutshell
 - Create a descriptor pool with different size as provided in [frguthmann](https://frguthmann.github.io/posts/vulkan_imgui/) tutorial, next use a single time command buffer to upload the font to GPU using a single queueSubmit.
 Next create multiple command buffers for each swapchain image and use ImGUI spedicif renderpass also explained how to do by frguthmann and in the DrawFrame submit 2 commandBuffers combined in an array and Voila you have Dear ImGui!

-A more detailed ImGui flow is give below :
+A more detailed ImGui flow is given below :

 #### Important initialization steps
 <details>